FCChen/RetinaFace-API/README.md

 The [RetinaFace](https://github.com/biubug6/Pytorch_Retinaface) API I built for the Roblox interview take-home assignment in 2022.
 The API is wrriten in `script.py`, and the reasoning is written in `notes.md`

 **The main purpose of this repo is to demonstrate my code and reasoning.
-The API itself could be out-dated.**
+The API itself could be outdated.**

 ### Requirement
 Linux Ubuntu 16.04.3 LTS or higher